dotnet/docs/docs/core/additional-tools/xmlserializergenerator-instructions.md

 This tutorial teaches you how to use the Microsoft XML Serializer Generator in a C# .NET Core application.
 During the course of this tutorial, you learn:

 > [!div class="checklist"]
-> * How to create a .NET Core app.
+> * How to create a .NET Core app
 > * How to add a reference to the Microsoft.XmlSerializer.Generator package
-> * How to edit your MyApp.csproj to add dependencies.
+> * How to edit your MyApp.csproj to add dependencies
 > * How to add a class and an XmlSerializer
 > * How to build and run the application

-Like the [Xml Serializer Generator (sgen.exe)](https://docs.microsoft.com/en-us/dotnet/standard/serialization/xml-serializer-generator-tool-sgen-exe) for .NET Framework, <xref:System.Xml.Serialization.XmlSerializer> is the equivalent for .NET Core and .NET Standard projects.
-It creates an XML serialization assembly for types contained in an assembly to improve the startup performance of XML serialization when serializing or de-serializing objects of those types using XmlSerializer.
+Like the [Xml Serializer Generator (sgen.exe)](https://docs.microsoft.com/en-us/dotnet/standard/serialization/xml-serializer-generator-tool-sgen-exe) for the .NET Framework, <xref:System.Xml.Serialization.XmlSerializer> is the equivalent for .NET Core and .NET Standard projects.
+It creates an XML serialization assembly for types contained in an assembly to improve the startup performance of XML serialization when serializing or de-serializing objects of those types using <xref:System.Xml.Serialization.XmlSerializer>.

 ## Prerequisites